Modular Tracking Framework: A Unified Approach to Registration based Tracking

-Most works either use heuristics or perform extensive hand tuning to get acceptable results \cite{Kwon2014_sl3_aff_pf}.
+Most works either use heuristics or perform extensive hand tuning to get acceptable results, sometimes even using different values for each tested sequence \citep{Kwon2014_sl3_aff_pf}.

 Given this, a reasonable way to decompose these methods to fit our framework is to delegate the responsibility of generating the set of samples and estimating its mean entirely to the SSM and AM while letting the latter evaluate the suitability of each sample by providing the likelihood of the corresponding patch.
-Since the definition of what constitutes a good sample and how the mean of a sample set is to be evaluated depends on the SSM/AM, as do any heuristics for generating these samples (like the variance for each component of $ \mathbf{p} $), such a decomposition ensures both theoretical validity and good performance in practice.
+Such a decomposition ensures both theoretical validity and good performance in practice since the definition of what constitutes a good sample and how the mean of a sample set is to be evaluated depends on the SSM/AM, as do any heuristics for generating these samples (like the variance for each component of $ \mathbf{p} $).